-Goya’s tomb reposes in this little hermitage on the banks of the Río Manzanares north of the Palacio Real.
-The church also contains Goya’s elaborately beautiful fresco depicting the miracles of St. Anthony on the dome and cupola.
-Perhaps because he had to paint on scaffolding, the paintings are sometimes called Goya’s Sistine Chapel.
-He worked in the labor-intensive fresco technique of applying fresh plaster to the surface, incising his design based on a “cartoon” drawing, and then applying pigment with a sponge instead of a brush.
-Many early viewers were shocked that Goya painted prostitutes, beggars, and hardworking common folk.
-But the patron, Carlos IV, approved and the work has stood the test of time.
-The tomb and frescoes are on the right as you enter.
-Magnifying mirrors on the floor help you see the ceiling without straining your neck.
+Goya’s tomb lies in this little hermitage on the banks of the Río Manzanares north of the Palacio Real.
+But the real draw is the wonderful frescoed ceiling by him, depicting the miracles of St. Anthony with a trompe l’oeil balustrade around the cupola.
+Goya used the labor-intensive technique of applying fresh plaster to the surface, incising his design based on a cartoon drawing, and then applying pigment with a sponge instead of a brush.
+Many early viewers were shocked that he depicted prostitutes and beggars surrounding the saint, but his patron, Carlos IV, approved.
+Recently restored to its original glory, it is often called Goya’s Sistine Chapel.

 Ermita de San Antonio de la Florida–Panteón de Goya

 Glorieta de San Antonio de la Florida, 5

 Our Rating Hours Tues–Sun 9:30am–8pm Transportation Metro: Príncipe Pío.
 Bus: 41, 46, or 75 Phone 91-542-07-22 Prices Free admission Web site Ermita de San Antonio de la Florida Other Free admission

 MapGlorieta de San Antonio de la Florida, 5 Madrid

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.